yarnpkg/zpm/documentation/src/content/docs/getting-started/migrating/breaking-changes.md

 ### Features

-- The Prolog constraints engine has been fully removed.
-Constraints must be migrated to the [JavaScript engine](/concepts/constraints).
+- Support for the legacy Prolog constraints engine has been dropped.
+Constraints must be migrated to the [JavaScript engine](/concepts/constraints) introduced in Yarn 4.

-- Support for the `yarnPath` field has been removed.
+- Support for the `yarnPath` field has been dropped.
 Use [Yarn Switch](/concepts/switch) to manage Yarn versions in your repository.
 Use `yarn switch link` should you need to use a local binary.

 ### Internal design